Herzogin Cecilie: History

 The tall ships of the time remained competitive against the steamers only on the longer trade routes: the Chilean nitrate trade, carrying saltpeter from Chile to Europe, and the Australian wheat trade, carrying grain from Australia to Europe.
 Both routes required rounding Cape Horn routinely, and were not well suited for steamers, as coal was in short supply there.

 Herzogin Cecilie was one of the fastest merchant sailing ships of her time, on a par with the Flying-P-Liners.
 The trip around Cape Horn from Portland (Oregon) to The Lizard (England) was done in 1903 in only 106 days.

 At the outbreak of World War I, she was interned by Chile, returning to Germany in 1920, only to be given to France as reparation, and subsequently sold to Gustaf Erikson (24 October 1872 – 15 August 1947) of Finland for £4250.
 She was homeported at Mariehamn.

 As the freight rates for saltpeter had dropped after the war, Gustaf Erikson sent her to bring grain from Australia.
 In so-called grain races, several tall ships tried to arrive first in Europe, to sell their cargo for a higher price, as told, for example, in The Great Tea Race of 1866 or The Last Grain Race.
 Typically, ships were loaded in the Spencer Gulf area, Port Victoria, South Australia, or Wallaroo, South Australia, and travelled to Europe, with ports on the British Isles like Queenstown, Ireland, or Falmouth, Cornwall, being considered as the finish.
 The ship also passed by Queensland where she was photographed.

 After "winning" four times prior to 1921, she again won the grain race four times in eleven trips from 1926 to 1936.

 In 1927, Herzogin Cecilie covered Port Lincoln (South Australia) to Falmouth, London, and won a race against the Swedish ship Beatrice.
 Alan Villiers was on board, which would result in his book Falmouth for Orders, and later a trip aboard the barque Parma.
+In 1928 the ship again raced for grain.
+While in Port Lincoln, a 22-year old music teacher disguised herself as a boy and stowed away on the ship.
+When she emerged from thirst 3 days out from the coast, the ship could not return her.
+The superstitious crew thought the race could not be won with a woman on board.
+The ship sailed East via Cape Horn and won the race.